cse110-fa21-group32/cse110-fa21-group32/specs/adrs/120121-Decision on  what to display on home page.md

 ## Context and Problem Statement

-We were discussing ways to get recipes between, JSON-LD and spoonacular API
+We were discussing what information to show on the home page

 ## Decision Drivers <!-- optional -->

+* User-friendly
-* Easy to implement if uploading 100s of recipes
+* Easy to implement

 ## Considered Options